 I don’t know what the most important element or set of elements is for establishing the specific identity of a game, and neither do you.
 Yet, for all that, I feel capable of establishing principles whereby, when presented with two works, I can make a determination for myself as to whether they are or are not the same work.
 Now . . .
 I imagine you want to see what this subjectivity-based solution looks like in practice.
 Well, then it is finally time to move on to the last main section of the article.

 Our central questions have been revealed to be these: ‘what is the particular form of a game?’ and ‘when does any new variant of a game get to be said to have that game’s particular form?’
 I have now argued that there can be no objective answer to these questions (or, at the very least, that no human will ever have access to an objective answer to these questions, whether or not there are any).

 But all is not lost.

 At the end of the day, perhaps all we really need or want is to be able to communicate our thoughts and considerations about different works to each other.
 For that, if we simply choose and use them, subjective answers to these questions could work just fine.

 Due to the issues discussed in the first few sections here, a subjective answer that is purist in nature (while perfectly coherent) won’t work, simply because it would be pragmatically useless.
 A purist answer won’t allow people to communicate their thoughts and considerations about different works, as practically no one would be able to say they’ve played a given game, seen a given film, or read a given book.
-Thus, ideally, the subjective answer we accept will be an answer which itself enshrines the subjectivity involved, as a discouragement to the bickering of the originalists.
+Thus, ideally, the subjective answer we accept will be an answer which itself enshrines the subjectivity involved, as a discouragement to the bickering of the most stubborn originalists.

 To that end, here’s an answer to the first question: